drufball/yosai/_drafts/tunnel-vision.md

 Moto reached for the next bundle of papers and his hand hit the bottom.
 There were only a couple pages left.
 Strange.
 The contracts in his hands were still six years away from the present day.

 He pulled the pages out and flipped to the end, where he found a page that wasn't marked with blood.
 The page was untreated and seemed to have been thrown in carelessly.
-The letters written in the distracted hand of some administrative clerk.
+The letters were written in the distracted hand of some administrative clerk.

 _Further records held in private by request of Soundstealer.
 Approved by Hisoka._

 A stamp marked the bottom of the page.

 Moto stared at the page with growing frustration.
 He resisted the urge to ball the paper up and throw it across the room.
 Six years of missing records.
 Why?
-Why did Soundstealer start holding his own records?
+Why did Soundstealer start holding his own contracts?

 Moto's thoughts were interrupted by a sharp chirp coming from the hallway outside the archive.
 The nightingales.